koukibadr/Elegant-Notification/README.md

   ///Function invoked when the user taps on the notification final void Function()? onNotificationPressed;

+  ///Function invoked when tapping outside the notification
+  ///Or when pressing the back button of the phone
+  ///or when tapping on the screen final Function()? onDismiss;

-  ///The type of the notification, will be set automatically on every constructor
+  ///define whether the notification will be dismissed automatically or not
-  ///possible values
-  ///```dart
-  ///{
-  ///success,
-  ///error,
-  ///info,
-  ///custom
-  ///}
-  ///```
-  late NotificationType notificationType;
+  ///by default `autoDimiss == false`

+  final bool autoDismiss;

+  ///The direction of the dismissible widget
+  ///by default it's `DismissDirection.horizontal`

+  final DismissDirection dismissDirection;

   ///The notification position in the screen
-  ///by default the position is set to `Alignment.topRight` final Alignment position;
+  ///by default the position is set to `Alignment.topRight`

-  ///Action widget rendered with clickable inkwell
-  ///by default `action == null` final Widget? action;

-  ///Function invoked when pressing `action` widget
-  ///must be not null when `action != null` final Function()? onActionPressed;

-  ///define whether the notification will be dismissed automatically or not
-  ///by default `autoDimiss == false` final bool autoDismiss;
+  final Alignment position;

   ///the width of the notification widget final double? width;